English Canadians: Twentieth century

 Although Canada has long prided itself on its relatively peaceful history, war has played a significant role in the formation of an English Canadian identity.
 As part of the British Empire, Canada found itself at war against the Central Powers in 1914.
 In the main, English Canadians enlisted for service with an initial enthusiastic and genuine sense of loyalty and duty.
 The sacrifices and accomplishments of Canadians at battles such as Vimy Ridge and the Dieppe Raid in France are well known and respected among English Canadians and helped forge a more common sense of nationality.
 In World War II, Canada made its own separate declaration of war and played a critical role in supporting the Allied war effort.
 Again, support for the war effort to defend the United Kingdom and liberate continental Europe from Axis domination was particularly strong among English Canadians.
-In the post war era, although Canada was committed to the North Atlantic Treaty Organization, English Canadians took considerable pride in the Nobel Prize for Peace awarded to Lester Pearson for his role in resolving the Suez Crisis and have been determined supporters of the peacekeeping activities of the United Nations.
+In the post war era, although Canada was committed to the North Atlantic Treaty Organization, English Canadians took considerable pride in the Nobel Peace Prize awarded to Lester Pearson for his role in resolving the Suez Crisis and have been determined supporters of the peacekeeping activities of the United Nations.